AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 [target]:not(selectors)
 ```
 - `target` — optional, standard or extended CSS selector, can be missed for checking *any* element
-- `selectors` — selector list of standard or extended selectors
+- `selectors` — list of standard or extended selectors

 ##### `:not()` limitations {#extended-css-not-limitations}